Progress continues on the new Downtown Plan

 Please be sure to check this page to stay up-to-date on the progress of the project, or contact the Downtown Plan project team for more information.
 You can connect with the team at email@example.com.

 Downtown means many things to many people.
 What does it mean to you?

-Between January 30 and March 1, community members came together to share different perspectives on downtown Airdrie through workshops, focus groups, an online survey and via emails.
+In early 2017, we asked community members to share different perspectives on downtown Airdrie through workshops, focus groups, an online survey and via emails.

-Thank you to the amazing community members who shared their perspectives on Airdrie's Downtown.
+Thank you to the amazing community members who shared their thoughts during these visioning events.